-All students at the University of Glasgow are subject to the provisions of the University’s Code of Student Conduct, and action is taken against those students alleged to have breached this Code.
+All students at the University of Glasgow are expected to adhere to the University’s Code of Student Conduct, and action is taken against those students alleged to have breached this Code.
 Students are representatives of the University and as such are expected to behave appropriately.

 A suspected breach can be reported by any member of staff in the University and associated bodies, another student, or a member of the public.
-Behaviour which might breach the Code include academic misconduct (plagiarism, cheating in examinations), violent, harassing or threatening behaviour, dishonest or fraudulent behaviour, use or supply of drugs, etc.
+Behaviour that might breach the Code includes:

 Certain breaches can be dealt with by your School, while others have to be referred to the Senate Assessors for Student Conduct.
 Very serious matters may be escalated to the Senate Student Conduct Committee.